 Let’s dig deeper, and discuss some reasons for this.

-One could argue that there isn’t sufficient research – to make a conclusive judgement.
+One could argue that there isn’t sufficient research – to make a conclusive judgment.
 Not to mention, these studies are not of the highest quality.
 Some also believe that LDL alone may not be the best way to measure risk for heart disease, and we need to learn more about the exact biological mechanisms of how blockages in the arteries form.
 This idea is not supported by others.

 Let’s not forget, not all fats that fall under the umbrella of saturated fat are created equal.
-For example, saturated fat from butter and coconut oil are different chemically, and may be metabolized differently in the body (though both have shown to increase LDL levels).
+For example, saturated fat from butter and coconut oil are different chemically and may be metabolized differently in the body (though both have shown to increase LDL levels).

 The confusion around saturated fats doesn’t mean that “butter is back” or that coconut oil should be used as your main source of fat.
-In fact, studies have shown that having unsaturated fats from plant sources (think olive oil, avocados and oils from nuts and seeds) instead of saturated fats lowers your risk of heart disease .
+In fact, studies have shown that having unsaturated fats from plant sources (think olive oil, avocados and oils from nuts and seeds) instead of saturated fats lowers your risk of heart disease.
 So despite all the controversy, the recommendations to limit saturated fat in your diet – still stands.

 What is the healthiest diet for the heart?

-When it comes to hearty healthy eating, we would encourage you to shift your thinking from individual nutrients; like saturated fats or cholesterol – to an overall dietary patterns instead.
+When it comes to hearty healthy eating, we would encourage you to shift your thinking from individual nutrients; like saturated fats or cholesterol – to an overall dietary pattern instead.
 Research looking at the relationship between dietary patterns and heart disease consistently shows that predominantly plant-based diets can lower your risk of heart disease.

 What about real population groups?

 The Blue Zones are regions in the world, where populations live longer, healthier lives – compared to other areas of the world.
 These regions include Ikaria in Greece, Loma Linda in California, Sardinia in Italy, Okinawa in Japan and Nicoya in Costa Rica.
-When it comes to their dietary patterns, there is one thing all these regions have in common – they all follow predominantly plant-based diets, and eat animal foods like meat and high fat dairy in moderation.
+When it comes to their dietary patterns, there is one thing all these regions have in common – they all follow predominantly plant-based diets and eat animal foods like meat and high-fat dairy in moderation.
 For example, Ikaria and Sardina in the Blue Zones follow a Mediterranean style pattern of eating.